Podcast: Play in new window | Download (Duration: 43:25 — 49.7MB)

 When we understand that our environment directly affects our own health outcomes on a personal cellular level, environmental awareness becomes meaningful and not just an unnecessary burden of responsibility.
 You have to be self-centred in the literal sense of the word in order to take care of your body, and because health is a prerequisite for enjoying life it is in everyone’s self-interest to do so.

-As a pilot, I knew that if I got myself safely down on the ground, I necessarily ensured the safety of everyone else on board.
+When I worked as a pilot, I knew that if I got myself safely down on the ground, I necessarily ensured the safety of everyone else on board.
 But if I were to concern myself directly with everyone else, it would only undermine my efforts and distract me from the priority at hand – safely landing the plane.
 Similarly, we are all familiar with the aeroplane decompression scenario and the relentlessly repeated advice to put on your own oxygen mask first before helping others – otherwise you risk being unconscious in a matter of seconds, to the detriment of yourself and those you would seek to assist.

 How would it be possible to take personal responsibility without being rationally self-centred?
 Rational concern for one’s self need not necessitate disregard for others.
 On the contrary, it consistently benefits others, as can be seen in this specific example of environmental awareness.
 The key word here is rational.